Rishthegreat/Notes/School/WW2.md

 		- US places some restrictions on trade
 	- A year later, they attack the rest of IndoChina
 		- The US then places an embargo on oil
-		- This hurts the Japansese because they need
+		- This hurts the Japansese because they needed the oil to fuel their army
+		- US send the **Hull Note**
+			- This note says that the Japanese assets will be lifted if the Japanese leave China
+			- Both US and Japan knew that they are not going to do that
+		- Japan has been planning the Pearl Harbor attack for months since the Summer